Multivariate one-sided testing in matched observational studies as an adversarial game: Supplementary Material

 \section{Supplementary Material}

-Supplementary Material available contains theoretical results, simulation studies, further algorithmic details, additional insight into the $\ChiBarSq$ distribution, further information on the observational study on smoking and polycyclic aromatic hydrocarbons, and an \texttt{R} script for implementing the method proposed in this work.
+Supplementary Material available at \textit{Biometrika} online contains theoretical results,simulation studies, further algorithmic details, additional insight into the $\ChiBarSq$ distribution, further information on the observational study on smoking and polycyclic aromatic hydrocarbons, and an \texttt{R} script for implementing the method proposed in this work.